Gu21/site_whisky/README.md

 # site_whisky

 * First practical work using Bootstrap, analysis of a mockup to be reproduced with a freedom for the theme
-* Integration of the model with Bootstrap
+* Integration of the mockup with Bootstrap
 * Sass

 ## Link to the mockup